 The wait for Season 8 has been far too long for many fans.
 Spanning more than a year, the hiatus following the killer cliffhanger, bombshell reveal, and incestuous hookup is finally coming to an end in the not-too-distant future.
 The first episode of Season 8, which begins with an event years in the making, will air Sunday, April 14 at 9 p.m.
 ET on HBO.
 The premiere will be the shortest episode of Season 8, according to the official run times released by HBO, but it will be a relief after the show was off the air for more than a year and a half.

 Why Is It Ending?

 Fans of the book series on which Game of Thrones is based were probably not surprised to learn that the show would come to an end after eight seasons, but others might have been taken aback that HBO is willing to end the series that is arguably the biggest thing on TV from the past decade.
 Showrunner David Benioff has revealed that he and co-showrunner Dan Weiss pitched Game of Thrones as one giant story from the beginning rather than as an ongoing series.
 The show has been building to a conclusion from the very beginning.
-The finale has been a long time coming, and while it will be a bummer to face the end of the series, we can probably count on a pretty epic ending.
+The finale made Kit Harington cry more than once, and plenty of characters will probably have bitten the dust by then.

 How Many Episodes Are Left?

 Season 7 was the shortest season of Game of Thrones to date, clocking in at only seven episodes compared to the usual 10.
 Well, Season 8 will be even shorter.
 The final season will run for only six episodes, which means that an awful lot of action will have to be packed into each.
 The good news is that almost all of the episodes of Season 8 will go above the one-hour mark.
 From Episode 3 all the way to the end, installments will run for at least 1:18.